 HOLMAN, JAMES SANDERS

 After stepping down as district clerk, he appointed Thomas M. Bagby his agent and in the early 1840s traveled to New York and Washington, advocating annexation of Texas to the United States, promoting railroads, and engaging in land speculation.
 During this period he also traveled to Tennessee, where his wife and children still resided.
 His family moved from Tennessee to Travis County, Texas, about 1854.
 In 1856 Holman was in Philadelphia and New York representing Texas business interests and wrote Ashbel Smith that he was expecting success in his enterprises.
 A James S. Holman, who may have been the same person, was a delegate from El Paso to the Democratic state convention in Dallas on April 18, 1860.
 During the Civil War Holman served on the Texas State Military Board (see MILITARY BOARD OF TEXAS) from April 1864 until the board ceased to function in 1865.
 After the war, while supervising construction of the Houston and Texas Central Railway, Holman recovered from a bout with yellow fever but caught pneumonia and died near Bryan, Texas, on December 8, 1867.
 Holman Avenue in Houston was named in his honor.

 Feris A. Bass, Jr., and B. R. Brunson, eds., Fragile Empires: The Texas Correspondence of Samuel Swartwout and James Morgan, 1836–1856 (Austin: Shoal Creek, 1978).
 Houston Daily Telegraph, December 14, 1867.
 Houston Post, July 11, 1958.
 Malcolm D. McLean, comp. and ed., Papers Concerning Robertson's Colony in Texas (13 vols., Fort Worth: Texas Christian University Press, 1974–76; Arlington: University of Texas at Arlington Press, 1977–87).
 Andrew Forest Muir, "Railroad Enterprise in Texas, 1836–1841," Southwestern Historical Quarterly 47 (April 1944).
 Charles W. Ramsdell, "The Texas State Military Board, 1862–1865," Southwestern Historical Quarterly 27 (April 1924).
 Telegraph and Texas Register, September 30, 1837; November 4, 1837.
 WPA Writers Program, Houston (Houston: Anson Jones, 1942).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Dixon W. Holman, "HOLMAN, JAMES SANDERS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fho38.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dixon W. Holman, "HOLMAN, JAMES SANDERS," accessed June 04, 2020, http://www.tshaonline.org/handbook/online/articles/fho38.